 Each of the Trustee and the Bank believes that the following factors may affect its ability to fulfil its obligations relating to Certificates issued under the Programme.
-Most of these factors are contingencies which may or may not occur and neither the Trustee nor the Bank is in a position to express a view on the likelihood of any such contingency occurring.
+Most of these factors are contingencies which may or may not occur.
 In addition, factors which are material for the purpose of assessing the market risks associated with Certificates issued under the Programme are also described below.

 Each of the Trustee and the Bank believes that the factors described below represent the principal risks inherent in investing in the Certificates issued under the Programme, but the inability of the Trustee to pay Periodic Distribution Amounts, Dissolution Amounts or other amounts on or in connection with any Certificates or to pay any amount in respect of the relevant Dissolution Amounts or other amounts on or in connection with any Certificates may occur for other reasons which may not be considered significant risks by the Trustee or the Bank based on information currently available to them or which they may not currently be able to anticipate.
-Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus and reach their own views prior to making any investment decision.